muhlegg/rekry-tasks/1/readme.md

 ## Task 1

-Your task is to complete the classes so that the command below outputs an list of purchased items.
+Your task is to complete the classes so that the command below outputs a list of purchased items.

 Command
 ```